nordseele/hans_install/README.md

 #### Connection over Wifi

-We need to create a *WPA_supplicant.conf* file.
-It contains your network info.
-Follow these instructions:
+We need to create a *WPA_supplicant.conf* file:

-https://www.raspberrypi.org/documentation/configuration/wireless/headless.md or use this website https://steveedson.co.uk/tools/wpa/ to create a file directly.
+Open a text editor and paste the following lines.
+Edit the name of your wifi router and your wifi key (keep the " ") and replace the ISO name of the country.

+**Important: This file must have a ***.conf*** extension.** (Windows, might force a .txt extension, you'll have to navigate to the Win folder settings and uncheck the option "Hide known file type extensions" before you being able to remove the .txt extension)

+    country=se
+    update_config=1
+    ctrl_interface=/var/run/wpa_supplicant
+    network={
+    scan_ssid=1
+    ssid="Name of your router"
+    psk="Your key"
+    }

-Drop the file at the root of the sd card ("Boot")
+Save the file and drop it at the root of the sd card (partition named "Boot").

 Eject the card, put it in the Raspberry Pi and power the Pi up.

-(If you prefer, you can connect the Pi Zero W using a micro USB to Ethernet adaptor/hub or using its OTG capability.)

 Open a terminal window and connect to the Raspberry Pi via SSH.
 The password is "raspberry".